 Know the Ingredients

-Manjishtha, Indian Madder or Rubia cordifolia, is one of the most important herb for treating skin diseases due to its liver supporting and detoxifying properties.
-Removing harmful substances and poisons from body is known as Detoxification.
-Our body is exposed to toxins present food (pesticides, food additives), environment (chemicals), digestive health issues (liver problems, indigestion, constipation etc.).
+Manjishtha, Indian Madder or Rubia cordifolia, is one of the most important herbs for treating skin diseases due to its liver supporting and detoxifying properties.
+Removing harmful substances and poisons from the body is known as Detoxification.
+Our body is exposed to toxins present food (pesticides, food additives), environment (chemicals), digestive health issues (the liver problems, indigestion, constipation, etc.).

-Toxic substance accumulation in body over the time is responsible for various chronic diseases such as chronic urticaria, allergies, arthritis, asthma, chronic infections, depression, diabetes, headaches, heart disease, high cholesterol, digestive disorders, mental illness, arthritis and skin diseases.
-The symptoms of toxins in body also include skin eruptions, urticaria, rash, cough, diarrhoea, clogged sinus, fever, irritability etc.
+Toxic substance accumulation in the body over the time is responsible for various chronic diseases such as chronic urticaria, allergies, arthritis, asthma, chronic infections, depression, diabetes, headaches, heart disease, high cholesterol, digestive disorders, mental illness, arthritis, and skin diseases.
+The symptoms of toxins in the body also include skin eruptions, urticaria, rash, cough, diarrhea, clogged sinus, fever, irritability, etc.

-The accumulated toxins specially affect our skin by triggering immune inflammatory reactions and results in psoriasis, eczema, and other eruptions on skin.
-Blood impurities causes skin to turn dark.
-There are rashes, acne and pimples.
-The skin appears dull and glow less.
-The removal of these toxins from body helps to treat chronic conditions.
+The accumulated toxins especially affect our skin by triggering immune inflammatory reactions and results in psoriasis, eczema, and other eruptions on the skin.
+Blood impurities cause the skin to turn dark.
+There are rashes, acne, and pimples.
+The skin appears dull and glows less.
+The removal of these toxins from the body helps to treat chronic conditions.
 The cleansing helps to improve overall health and skin condition.

-Manjishtha is especially useful in eczematous dermatosis, diseases of the spleen, obstinate skin diseases, erysipelas and oedema.
+Manjishtha is especially useful in eczematous dermatosis, diseases of the spleen, obstinate skin diseases, erysipelas, and oedema.
 It is an excellent aid for the promotion of complexion.
-It is deobstruent and tonic to liver and spleen.
+It is deobstruent and tonic to the liver and spleen.

 Manjishtha root is sweet, bitter, acrid, astringent, thermogenic, anti-dysenteric, anti-inflammatory, antipyretic, analgesic, anodyne, anthelmintic, antiseptic, constipating, diuretic, galactopurifier, rejuvenating and tonic.

-Triphala (Amla, Haritaki, Vibhitaki/Baheda) is used extensively in Ayurveda for treatment of digestive diseases.
-It is a tonic for whole body.
+Triphala (Amla, Haritaki, Vibhitaki/Baheda) is used extensively in Ayurveda for the treatment of digestive diseases.
+It is a tonic for the whole body.
 It is being used in various gastric disorders including intestinal inflammation.
-Amla, has significant acid lowering, cooling and anti-ulcer properties.
-Triphala is rich source of tannins, which is known to affect the integrity of mucus membrane.
+Amla, has significant acid lowering, cooling, and anti-ulcer properties.
+Triphala is a rich source of tannins, which is known to affect the integrity of the mucus membrane.
 Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.

-Triphala tones and strengthens digestive tract and promote regular and complete evacuation of the bowels.
-They also help increase the digestion, absorption and assimilation of nutrients from the food.
+Triphala tones and strengthens the digestive tract and promote regular and complete the evacuation of the bowels.
+They also help increase the digestion, absorption, and assimilation of nutrients from the food.

-Guduchi / Giloy / Tinospora cordifolia, is recommended for diabetes, burning sensation, fever, edema etc. It has been scientifically validated in various animal models for hypoglycemic, immunomodulatory, anti-inflammatory, antioxidant and other pharmacological activities.
+Guduchi / Giloy / Tinospora cordifolia is recommended for diabetes, burning sensation, fever, edema, etc. It has been scientifically validated in various animal models for hypoglycemic, immunomodulatory, anti-inflammatory, antioxidant and other pharmacological activities.
 The aqueous and alcoholic extract of the plant has been shown to improve glucose tolerance.
-It has hypoglycemic, anti-oxidant and analgesic activity and reduces burning sensation.
-It helps to clean liver.
-It is broad spectrum pitta-reducing herb that destroys toxins and strengthens immunity.
+It has hypoglycemic, anti-oxidant and analgesic activity and reduces the burning sensation.
+It helps to clean the liver.
+It is a broad spectrum pitta-reducing herb that destroys toxins and strengthens immunity.